 - courses at the graduate level;

-- courses from which you withdrew; and
+- courses from which you withdrew;

 If I received a scholarship from UNC Charlotte that requires a minimum GPA for it to renew the following year, how will the new Pass/No Credit grading option for the 2020-2021 academic year impact my GPA, and is my scholarship in jeopardy of not being renewed next year?

 Courses selected for Pass/No Credit will have no impact on your semester GPA or overall cumulative GPA.
 If you do not meet the minimum required GPA, you will be placed on scholarship probation for one academic year.
-You will still receive their scholarship for the probation year.
+You will still receive your scholarship for the probation year.
 After the probation year, your grades will be reviewed and if your GPA is not at the minimum required level, your scholarship may be withdrawn.

 By August 1, 2020, you were notified by email if your scholarship for the 2020-2021 academic year will be renewed or withdrawn.
 If you are offered a renewal scholarship for the 2021-2022 academic year, you must accept the scholarship offer in the NinerScholars Portal in order for payment to process to your student account.